Fellowship | Directing

 Meta

-The National Theatre of Scotland’s creative cultural leader Fellowship programme is designed to support creatives to experiment, be bold, brave and take creative risks within a supportive environment.
+The National Theatre of Scotland’s Fellowship Programme for creative cultural leaders is designed to support creatives to experiment, be bold, be brave and take creative risks within a supportive environment.

-Over 18 months, the Directing Fellow will be part of the Artistic Development department where they will develop their skills in Directing/ Being a Lead Artist and will be embedded in artistic decision-making practices and processes across the organisation.
+Over 18 months, the Directing Fellow will be embedded in one of the following departments: Artistic Development or Creative Engagement, depending upon their experience and area of interest.
+They will also be embedded in artistic decision-making practices and processes across the organisation.

-Each Fellow will be given dedicated time to design and deliver a project within NTS.
-They will also have supported time for their own research project which explores change-making.* Their research project could be something new they want to explore, or it could be about having supported time to develop a change-making project they have recently started doing personally.
+- They will undertake their own research project which explores change-making.* This could be something new they want to explore, or it could be about having supported time to develop a personal change-making project they have recently started.

-During the programme there will be regular check-ins with the Head of HR, focussed on the personal goals of the Fellows as well as meetings with the wider Fellows cohort.
+During the programme there will be regular check-ins with the Artistic Director and members of the senior team, to share reflections on their time with the organisation and their personal goals as well as meetings with the wider Fellows cohort.
 The Fellows will be supported to build new relationships with key partners and further opportunities within the sector will be identified post fellowship.

 *We are open to your interpretation of leadership and change-making.
 It could include things like how you make work, how you build or co-build a team, how you mentor and/or support other creatives, how you affect policy, activism, and best practices in the sector etc. It could include activities you have done professionally or personally.

-**lower-economic includes those who are from low income households and are working class
+**lower-economic includes those who are from low-income households and/ or identify as working class.

 Terms and Conditions of Engagement

 Place of work: A workspace will be provided at our offices at Rockvilla, located at 125 Craighall Road, Glasgow, G4 9TL.
-This role will be expected to attend events, performances, and briefing when required (including some evenings and weekends).
+As part of this role, you may, on occasion and where possible, be expected to attend events, performances, and briefing when required (including some evenings and weekends).

-Hours of work: The fee is based on 17.5 hrs per week (0.5FT) for 18 months and the Fellow will manage their own time.
+Hours of work: The bursary is based on 14 hrs per week (0.4FT) for 18 months and the Fellow will manage their own time.

-Company Benefits: Access to free employee counselling (which includes counsellors with various lived experiences) and wellbeing activities such as pilates and yoga.
+Company Benefits: Access to free employee counselling (which includes counsellors with various lived experiences) and wellbeing activities.

 APPLICATION PROCESS

-If you need this information in another format or would like more information contact Rhea with subject line 'Fellowship: Producing" or "Fellowship: Dramaturgy" or "Fellowship: Directing
+If you need this information in another format or would like more information, contact AD@nationaltheatrescotland.com with subject line 'Fellowship: Directing' or call 0141 221 0970.

 For monitoring and application tracking purposes, please complete our short equal opportunities monitoring form, this should take no more than 5 minutes of your time.